Occupation of Gori: 14–15 August

 Russian troops were supposed to leave Gori by the morning of 14 August.
 Russian military let Georgian police into Gori and at about 10:00, combined guards of Georgian police and Russian forces in Gori were authorized by Russian major general while Russian troops were readying to withdraw.
 Interfax reported at 12:10 MSK that the Russian army gave back control of Gori to the Georgian Police.
 Major-general Borisov said Russian troops would begin leaving Gori in two days and claimed that the rumours about damaged town and marauding "do not correspond to reality".
 Alexander Lomaia, who was in Gori negotiating with the Russians, said on Rustavi-2 TV on the live broadcast that the situation in Gori was calm and Russian army only did patrolling job.
-The United Nations High Commissioner for Refugees and the World Food Program workers were also preparing to enter Gori to lay the groundwork for humanitarian assistance.
+The United Nations High Commissioner for Refugees and the World Food Programme workers were also preparing to enter Gori to lay the groundwork for humanitarian assistance.
 Combined patrol efforts by the Russian Army and Georgian police in Gori soon broke down at about 13:00 due to apparent tensions between servicemen.
 Georgian policemen withdrew from Gori.
 No agreement on the Russian withdrawal from Gori was reached.
 A showdown between Georgian and Russian forces near Gori occurred and the entrance was reinforced by Russian tanks by the afternoon.
 It was reported that explosions took place near Gori.
 Vyacheslav Borisov declared that he had allowed the residents to Gori to come back.
 Accounts of execution of civilians having taken place in Gori since Russian advance had emerged.
 Regarding Russian control of Gori, Russia's UN ambassador, Vitaly Churkin, claimed that Russian forces "are not in Gori, have never been in Gori and do not occupy Gori."
 He denied reports that Gori was destroyed.
 Some Russian troops near Gori complained to journalists that they had been hungry for days.
 Russian tanks began to move towards Tbilisi, the capital, but soon stopped.